.png)

 Contemporary Taiwanese dining at this level follows a particular rhythm.
 There is almost always a structured progression: local produce introduced early in lighter, more acidic preparations, heavier or more technically demanding dishes in the middle courses, a closing that often leans toward something rooted and familiar rather than pyrotechnic.
 It is a format that rewards patience and attention rather than theatrics.
 Restaurants operating in the Taiwanese contemporary mode tend to treat pacing as part of the argument, not just the logistics, of the meal.

 The dining ritual in this part of the city also carries a social dimension.
 Da'an's restaurant-going audience skews toward repeat visitors who treat a reservation as part of a longer relationship with a kitchen rather than a single-occasion event.
 This shapes how meals unfold: there is an expectation of recognition, of a menu that evolves visit-to-visit, and of a service style that reads its guests rather than performing a fixed script at every table.
-Whether EMBERS meets this expectation fully will depend on your visit, but the address and price point signal that this is the game being played.
+The address and price point signal the level of commitment this dining room expects.

 Where EMBERS Sits in the Taipei Competitive Set